yilinyang1/NN-ensemble-relaxer/README.md

     ├── README.md
     ├── demonstration.ipynb      # Demostration to use the NN ensemble relaxer with an AuPd nanoparticle example └── nn_optimize.py           # NN ensemble relaxer class

+The C++ code to calculate the symmetry function is copied from https://github.com/MDIL-SNU/SIMPLE-NN